appium-boneyard/flaky/readme.md

 - `gem install flaky`
 - `flake 3 ios[nop]` - Run the iOS test named nop 3 times.
+- `flake 3 ios` - Run all the iOS tests up to 3 times.
+If a test passes then it moves onto the next test.
+If a test fails 3 times then it moves onto the next test.

 Results are stored in `/tmp/flaky`